 What kind of laying hens do you have?

-We currently have ~250 hens — a mix of Hudson Golden Comets and Amberlinks.
-Each hen lays about 6 eggs per week which means we collect, wash, pack, and label 2500 eggs (125 dozen) each week.
+We currently have ~350 hens — a mix of Hudson Golden Comets and Amberlinks.
+Each hen lays about 6 eggs per week which means we collect, wash, pack, and label a LOT of eggs each week!

 Why are your eggs rated “grade B” and sized as medium?

 For a dozen eggs to be considered “size large”, the dozen must weigh 24 oz.
-As we have a limited staff and limited time at the farm, we choose to call our eggs “size medium” to save ourselves the resources of weighing each dozen.
-In reality, many of the eggs in your carton are a size large — some are even an extra large — and you’ve also likely got a couple of mediums in there.
+As we have a limited staff and limited time at the farm, we label our eggs “size medium (or larger)” to save ourselves the resources of weighing each dozen, which is in accordance with the State Egg Board labeling guidelines.
+In reality, many of the eggs in your carton are a size large — some are even jumbo — and you’ve also likely got a couple of mediums in there.
 We do our best to ensure that each carton contains eggs large enough to meet all of your cooking needs.
 Similarly, our eggs are labeled “grade B” because we do not candle our eggs.
 Candling is an interior grading process that involves shining a bright light on the egg to determine whether the egg is fertile or not and to check for cracks or spots.
 According to the IN State Egg Board labeling regulations, you must candle eggs to label them “grade A”.
 Again, this decision is a time and resource saving measure for us.
 (Note: We do not have roosters on our farm, so none of our eggs have the potential to be fertile.)

 When will my eggs expire?